 PowerShell scripting in SAM component monitors

-As described in Use PowerShell in SAM, many features, such as AppInsight for IIS and AppInsight for Exchange, leverage PowerShell to execute commands and gather information from remote, target systems.
+As described in Use PowerShell in SAM, many features, such as AppInsight for IIS, leverage PowerShell to execute commands and gather data from remote, target systems.
 Several out-of-the-box SAM templates also use the predefined Windows PowerShell Monitor to gather data.

 The ability to create and deploy PowerShell scripts to remote machines within SAM is a powerful advantage for system administrators.
 With an interactive prompt and scripting environment, PowerShell provides access to the file system on remote computers, along with data stores such as the registry so you can use it monitor applications that might not otherwise be monitorable.

 In addition to this overview, see the following topics in this section:

 - Create a Windows PowerShell script monitor in SAM

 - How Execution Mode impacts PowerShell scripts in SAM

 - Use case: Create a SAM template that uses the Windows PowerShell Monitor to detect possible dictionary attacks